-If you’re interested in visiting the Arctic, or any of the other places where I’ve done fieldwork, please send me an email,
+If you’re interested in visiting the Antarctic, the Arctic, or any of the other places where I’ve done fieldwork, send me an email,

 Prairie dogs are to the prairie what krill is to the ocean.
 Without them, that sea of grass is a dead zone.
 Mark Seth Lender visited a prairie dog colony in Grasslands National Park, Saskatchewan.
 What impressed him the most was not their value, but their bravery:

 Dog on Guard does a jump-up bark, jump-up bark again.
 And all over Prairie Dog Town all the other dog guards jump-up back: below that ridge; up on the knoll; across, in the open, below the shadow of the mesa that rises like a wall.
 Must’ve seen some thing, some one.
 Got them started like the tattoo on a child’s tin drum.
 Could have been a hawk rolling on silent wing in the bright morning air.
 Could have been coyote, hungry enough, prowling the prairie on a daytime walk.
 Coulda been prairie rattlesnake sliding across the sunlit road with her rattle in the air.
 But our eyes are pretty much as good as any Dog of the Prairie, and I haven’t seen a thing round here.
 Perhaps they only jump-up bark to say: “I’m at my post, I am on guard, I’ve got your back.”

 And the prairie dogs not on guard go about their business: